 Do you know these astonishing best kept London secrets?

 The Union Jack waves its greeting as you amble through London’s avenues and lush green spaces, tracing centuries of heritage and historical landmarks from the now silent Big Ben to Buckingham Palace.
 Marvel at castles, cathedrals and palaces, see the picturesque Cotswolds and indulge in a traditional English cream tea.
 This is the London we know and love, but it is also home to a hive of fascinating secrets.
-Trafalgar slips under the skins and uncover some of the best kept secrets London has.
+Slip under the skins and uncover some of the best kept secrets London has:

 - Hidden cities